-The investment objective of each of the Funds, except for the Matthews Asia Dividend Fund, Matthews China Dividend Fund, and Matthews Asian Growth and Income Fund, is to seek long-term capital appreciation.
+The investment objective of each of the Funds, except for the Matthews Asia Dividend Active ETF, is to seek long-term capital appreciation.

-The investment objective of the Matthews Asia Dividend Fund and Matthews China Dividend Fund is to seek total return with an emphasis on providing current income.
-The investment objective of the Matthews Asian Growth and Income Fund is to seek long-term capital appreciation with some current income.
+The investment objective of the Matthews Asia Dividend Active ETF is to seek total return with an emphasis on providing current income.